 All of our school buildings and grounds are smoke and tobacco-free.
+Tobacco means any tobacco product (including but not limited to cigarettes, cigars, and chewing tobacco), vapor products (such as e-cigarettes), electronic nicotine delivery systems, alternative nicotine products, tobacco product look-alikes, and products intended to replicate tobacco products either by appearance or effect.
 We would appreciate your help in meeting the goal of a smoke and tobacco-free environment for our children.
 When you attend school events, including athletic events, please abide by our District's policy.